Skip to main content Skip to sitemap

 • Dishwashers and washing machines can be used.

-How do I care for my pets if I have MPox or symptoms of MPox?
+How do I care for my pets if I have mpox or symptoms of mpox?

 • Avoid close or prolonged contact with pets, for example, avoid touching, snuggling, and kissing animals, especially if you have unhealed sores on the face, hands, or arms.

-Who should get the MPox vaccine?
+Who should get the mpox vaccine?

-• Imvamune® is a smallpox vaccine that is effective against MPox.
-If recommended by a health care provider or Public Health, it may be given to individuals who have been exposed to a confirmed case or to individuals who are at high risk of contracting MPox.
+• Imvamune® is a smallpox vaccine that is effective against mpox.
+If recommended by a health care provider or Public Health, it may be given to individuals who have been exposed to a confirmed case or to individuals who are at high risk of contracting mpox.

 Remember